-Charlotte is a Legal Director and head of our Wealth Protection team, based in our Milton Keynes office.
+Charlotte is a Legal Director, based in our Milton Keynes office and is a member of the Shoosmiths Private Wealth team.
 Her typical clients are high net worth individuals requiring complex succession planning advice.
 She was included on the prestigious Lawyer Hot 100 list for 2010 and is ranked as a notable practitioner in Chambers and features in their High Net Worth Guide.
 She is the current Under Sheriff of Buckinghamshire.

 Whether they are in the entertainment or publishing industry, on the Who's Who list, have landed estates, business owners or those who have "sold up" and retired, Charlotte works to ensure her clients have tax efficient succession planning in place.
 Used to taking a multi-disciplinary approach, she deals either directly with her clients, or with the client's accountant and/or financial advisor.
 She advises on and drafts wills, powers of attorney and trusts, as well as advising on and dealing with probates and trust administration.
 She has a particular expertise in dealing with landed estates and heritage assets.
 Charlotte also acts as a trustee, executor and attorney where appropriate.